Rikhil-6/CancerStagers/README.md

 ### **Report**

 Our Repository also consists of a report that outlines our research and methodology as well as the advantages and limitations of the approach we have taken.
-This report, in conjunction with the jupyter notebooks, aims to provide a comprehensive overview on our aims and accomplishments in this insightful project we have engaged in
+This report, in conjunction with the jupyter notebooks, aims to provide a comprehensive overview on our aims and accomplishments in this insightful project we have engaged in.